geatpy-dev/geatpy/README.md

 	    for i in range(2, M):
 	        ObjV = np.vstack([ObjV, 0.5 * np.cumprod(x[: M-i], 0)[-1] * (1 - x[M-i]) * (1 + gx)])
 	    ObjV = np.vstack([ObjV, 0.5 * (1 - x[0]) * (1 + gx)])
-	    return ObjV.T # use '.T' to change ObjV so that each row stands for function values of each individual of the population
+	    return [ObjV.T, LegV] # use '.T' to change ObjV so that each row stands for function values of each individual of the population

 2.2) Write the main script using NSGA-II templet of **Geatpy** to solve the problem.